M0nkeyFl0wer/cypherpunk-privacy-research/pr-contribution/FORUM_POST.md

 ## 🎯 Overlap Analysis

-I've analyzed the overlap between my research dataset and the Web3Privacy Explorer database (~745 projects):
+I've analyzed the overlap between my 110 quality-assured research projects and the Web3Privacy Explorer database (~745 projects):

 - **37 projects in both databases** → I can enrich the existing entries with my detailed research
-- **80 projects only in my research** → New additions I can contribute to Web3Privacy
+- **73 projects only in my research** → New additions I can contribute to Web3Privacy
 - **~700 projects in the Web3Privacy database** → Opportunities to expand my research coverage

 ## 💎 Value Proposition